Lancaster: 717-208-6599 Wyomissing: 484-987-7116

-  If you need an evaluation, we are your best choice in Lancaster, PA and Reading, PA; We also have clients that drive great distance to be tested by our Evaluators.
+If you need an evaluation, we are your best choice!
+We also have clients that drive a great distance to be tested by our Evaluators.
 Come see why we one of the fastest growing practices in Lancaster, PA, and Wyomissing, PA!

 If you or a family member is interested in or referred for psychological testing, you probably have some questions about what to expect.
 Or you may have heard about psychological testing and wonder if you or a family member should be tested.
 Psychological testing may sound intimidating, but it's designed to help you.

 In many ways, psychological testing and assessment are similar to medical tests.
 If a patient has physical symptoms, a primary care provider may order X-rays or blood tests to understand what's causing those symptoms.
 The results of the tests will help inform develop a treatment plan.

 Psychological evaluations serve the same purpose.
 Psychologists use tests and other assessment tools to measure and observe a client's behavior to arrive at a diagnosis and guide treatment.